ittner/newslinkrss/README.md

 fall back to the usual title selection.

-After the title is selected, it is also interesting to remove redundant text from it. newslinkrss has an option `--title-regex` for exactly this use case: it accepts a regular expression with a single capture group and, if the expression matches, the captured text will be used as the title.
+After the title is selected, it is also interesting to remove redundant text from it. newslinkrss has an option `--title-regex` for this exact purpose: it accepts a regular expression with a single capture group and, if the expression matches, the captured text will be used as the title.
 Otherwise it will keep the original text, so we do not loose titles if something changed at the source, for example.
-Most common use for this option is to remove the name of site from article titles: it is a good design to have them in the web but, on a news reader, we do not want them using the very limited space available for item titles just to repeat information already shown in the feed title.
+Most common use case for this option is to remove the name of the site from article titles: it is a good design to have them in the web but, on a news reader, we do not want them using the very limited space available for item titles just to repeat information already shown in the feed title.